 We all know exercise is good for us.
+Studies on young adults have shown that physical fitness leads to a whole host of benefits such as better brain functioning and cognition.
 But what do we do if we simply don’t like to exercise?
 If exercises like running don’t appeal to you, then you’ve come to the right place.
 Here are some fun exercises to try in Singapore if you hate to exercise.

 Not only will you become healthier doing these exercises, but you’ll have lots of fun in the process!